TheChunkyPumpkinhead/surf-app/README.md

-# Capstone Project Title
+# Surf Jotz
-This is an application for people topublicly document information about surfing.
+This is an application for people to publicly document information about surfing.
 Users will be guided to an area to store thoughts and information.

 ## 1. Working Prototype
-(Example) You can access a working prototype of the React app here: https://surf-jotz-thechunkypumpkinhead.vercel.app/ and Node app here: https://your-app-server.herokuapp.com/
+(Example) You can access a working prototype of the React app here: https://surf-jotz-thechunkypumpkinhead.vercel.app/ and Node app here: https://surf-jotz.herokuapp.com/api/

 ## 2. User Stories